-Revision Date Document Title Page 1.0 Mar 23 HASP 002 Health and Safety Policy 8 of 174
+Revision Date Document Title Page 1.1 Jan 24 HASP 002 Health and Safety Policy 8 of 149

-Ensure that all risks are assessed, and necessary paperwork completed, and appropriate controls implemented Ensure appropriate procedures are implemented to effectively co- ordinate health and safety Ensure that advice is sought from the Health and Safety Advisor and relevant outside bodies on any matter with health and safety implications Ensure that all equipment obtained, altered or produced by their departments meets current legislative and industry standards Exercise the authority to stop any activity, process or the use of any equipment or working area that presents serious or imminent danger to any person in the areas under their control Ensure that accident incident/near miss/dangerous occurrences forms are completed and investigated Should: Comply with statutory requirements on health and safety Comply with the Health and Safety Policy Take reasonable care for their own health and safety consider the safety of other persons who may be affected by their acts or omissions Observe relevant information given to them by their line manager on health and safety risks Employees Have the opportunity to contribute to the Health and Safety forum through safety representatives and attend meetings when requested Work in accordance with information and training provided and inform the line manager of any concerns regarding personal abilities, fitness to complete the task, training or competence that affects health and safety Not misuse or interfere with anything that has been provided for health and safety reasons
+Ensure that all equipment obtained, altered or produced by their departments meets current legislative and industry standards.
+Exercise the authority to stop any activity, process or the use of any equipment or working area that presents serious or imminent danger to any person in the areas under their control.
+Ensure that accident incident/near miss/dangerous occurrences forms are completed and investigated.
+Should: Comply with statutory requirements on health and safety.
+Comply with the Health and Safety Policy.
+Take reasonable care for their own health and safety.
+Consider the safety of other persons who may be affected by their acts or omissions.
+Observe relevant information given to them by their line manager on health and safety risks.
+Have the opportunity to contribute to the Health and Safety forum through safety representatives and attend meetings when requested.
+Employees Work in accordance with information and training provided and inform the line manager of any concerns regarding personal abilities, fitness to complete the task, training or competence that affects health and safety.
+Not misuse or interfere with anything that has been provided for health and safety reasons.
+Report hazardous defects in plant and equipment, or shortcomings in the existing safety arrangements, to their line manager immediately.
+Not undertake any task for which authorisation and/or training has not been given.
+Report all accidents and incidents in line with accident reporting procedure.

-Revision Date Document Title Page 1.0 Mar 23 HASP 002 Health and Safety Policy 9 of 174
+Revision Date Document Title Page 1.1 Jan 24 HASP 002 Health and Safety Policy 10 of 149